fab1o/chromecast-fallback/readme.md

 ### Sender
-An implementation of a sender that attempts to cast.
-It provides a **fallback** option with another URL when making a load request:
+An implementation of the Sender that provides a **fallback** option when making a load request:

 ```js
 const session = cast.framework.CastContext.getInstance().getCurrentSession();